-After 12 years' experience working in the city and in-house as a commercial solicitor and Director of Human Resources, Caroline moved through education and fundraising into curating.
-First gaining a Master's in Modern and Contemporary Art from Christie's Education, she went on to complete an MA in Curating Contemporary Art at the Royal College of Art, London.
+After 12 years working in the City as a commercial solicitor and then Director of Human Resources, Caroline moved from education and fundraising to curation.
+First gaining a Master's in Modern & Contemporary Art from Christie's Education, she went on to complete an MA in Curating Contemporary Art at the Royal College of Art, London.

 Caroline's curatorial practice supports and explores the presentation of work by new and upcoming artists across disciplines.
 She seeks to mediate their work to collectors and art enthusiasts but also a non-art audience, crafting experiences that can be shared and enjoyed, as well as offering artists she works with her time, as a mentor.
 Other projects and her broader practice, champion the value of contemporary art in the public realm, with a desire to enrich our urban environment and build community engagement.